-Aetna modified CPB 0888, covering radiostereometric analysis (RSA) and CT-based implant motion analysis, effective January 5, 2026.
-Every indication across CPT codes 0348T, 0349T, 0350T, and 0946T remains non-covered — and billing teams need to act now.
+Aetna modified CPB 0888 covering radiostereometric analysis (RSA) and CT-based implant motion analysis, effective January 5, 2026.
+CPT codes 0348T, 0349T, 0350T, and 0946T are all non-covered under this policy.
+Here's what billing teams need to know.

 Quick-Reference Table